publish6/ckeditor5/README.md

 # Run "sudo apt-get install yarn" if you don't already have node/npm installed
 ```

-Once you've made your changes, run `yarn run build`.
+Once you've made your changes, ensure you're in the editor build directory of your choosing (i.e. `packages/ckeditor5-build-decoupled-document`), and run `yarn run build`.
 As long as this command succeeds (i.e. no compilation errors), this will produce a `ckeditor.js` file under `build/`.
 You can then copy this file into your project.

 To test out your changes, you can navigate to our build of the editor (at this time of writing, this is packages/ckeditor5-build-decoupled-document), build it, and then load sample/index.html in your browser.